cbp44/docker-copier/README.md

 ## Build it Yourself

-Build and run the container using `docker-compose`.
+Clone [this repository](https://github.com/cbp44/docker-copier), then build and run the container using `docker-compose`.

 ```shell
 # Clone repository